muldjord/skyscraper/docs/CONFIGINI.md

 Completely overwrites the internal region priority list inside of Skyscraper.
 Multiple regions can be configured here separated by commas.

 NOTE 1!
 Read more about how regions are handled in general [here](REGIONS.md).

-NOTE 2!
-Any file name auto-detected region will still have top priority, even when this config is used.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`